shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Glad to hear.
 I’m glad you’re here today, ‘Nic.
 I got something special to show you.”
 He climbed up onto the outcropping.
 He threw down something that blotted out the sun as it landed on ‘Nic’s face.

 ‘Nic pulled it off and examined it.
 It was a forest green rectangular cloth.
-It was very soft and absorbed the water on her hands.
+It was incredibly soft and absorbed the water on her hands.

 “You can use that towel to dry yourself off.
 But if you’re wondering, no, that’s not the surprise.”